 The farm is located at the southern tip of South Florida.
 We experience hot wet summers and warm dry winters, winter is the main growing season for vegetables and summer time brings a magnificent abundance of tropical fruit.

 We use natural practices to grow all our food.
 We don't use synthetic pesticides or herbicides and only use biological pest control products when we must.
-We strongly believe in soil fertility from within, which means nurturing and facilitating the natural process of soil biology because healthy soil grows great tasting and nutrient dense food.
+We strongly believe in soil fertility from within, which means nurturing and facilitating the natural process of soil biology because healthy soil grows better tasting and nutrient dense food.
 We farm mostly by hand and without the use of tractors or large machinery which contributes to a more sustainable way of farming.

 Farmer in Chief, Roberto Grossman